tristanbatchler/tbat.me/_posts/2024-11-16-godot-golang-mmo-part-9.md

 ---
-title: §09 Adding a hiscore leaderboard to our MMO made with Godot and Golang
+title: "§09 Build an Online Leaderboard for Your Godot 4 Go MMO"
 description: Let's add a browsable, searchable, hiscore leaderboard to our MMO, so players can see how they rank against others.
 redditurl:
 ---

-We are approaching the end of this series, having just finished [allowing players to eat each other and grow in size](/2024/11/15/godot-golang-mmo-part-8), but we are still lacking a permanent way for players to see how they rank against others.
-I think it's time to add a hiscore leaderboard to our game, so let's get started!
+We’re nearing the end of this series, having just wrapped up [allowing players to eat each other and grow](/2024/11/15/godot-golang-mmo-part-8).
+But one thing we’re missing is a way for players to track their progress and see how they rank against others.
+It’s time to add a hiscore leaderboard!
+Let’s dive in and set it up.

 ## The plan